 “Regular working-class people in our communities deserve a voice in the Massachusetts Senate.
-Since getting sworn in last year, I have worked hard in a bi-partisan way to improve our neighborhoods, address sky-rocketing healthcare costs, fight for our schools, protect our environment, provide for our veterans and seniors and give a voice to working people.
+Since getting sworn in on November 1st 2017, I have worked hard in a bi-partisan way to improve our neighborhoods, address sky-rocketing healthcare costs, fight for our schools, protect our environment, provide for our veterans and seniors and give a voice to working people.
 I’ve been able to deliver for the people of our district because I never let politics get in the way of progress.
 I believe in lifting people up, giving a voice to the underdog, and advocating for fairness, justice, and equity.
 I wear my heart on my sleeve and never forget who I work for, where I came from and what our values are.”

 – Senator Paul Feeney.

 Though raised primarily in the Boston neighborhoods of Roslindale and Jamaica Plain, Paul’s first exposure to politics, government and public service occurred when he and his family lived briefly in Auburn, Massachusetts.

 The Feeney family learned that the well that provided water to their home in Auburn was contaminated.
 Because of the high levels of carcinogens dumped into the ground by a near-by business, local families were warned not to drink their water, and to limit skin exposure.

 The Feeney family began to organize their neighbors and collectively they pushed for the extension of the public water supply into their neighborhood.
 Though he was in middle-school at the time, this episode left an indelible mark on Paul, as he learned through the struggles of his family, that people often had to fight for their basic rights, and that working together was the best way to get their collective voices heard – and to make change.
 It’s a lesson that has guided him ever since.